 Taste and Occasion

 The lemon sheet cake recipe is probably circulating in many families.
-Which is no wonder; after all, it kills several birds with one stone.
+This is no wonder: After all, it kills several birds with one stone.
 On the one hand, it is the perfect cake for beginners: simple, safe, quick, and delicious.

-You want to know how to make the lemon cake super moist?
-In this classic recipe for lemon cake, it is the combination of ingredients and their mixture: the fairly large amount of eggs and butter and the juice make the cake with lemon wonderfully moist, moist, and delicious.
+Do you want to know how to make the lemon cake super moist?
+It is the combination of ingredients and their mixture: the fairly large amount of eggs and butter and the juice make the lemon sheer cake wonderfully moist and delicious.

 How to make the Lemon Sheet Cake

-First of all, do the preparation and preheat the oven to 350°F / 175°C degrees.
-Now, grease a baking tray and dust with a little flour, alternatively you can cover with baking paper.
+First of all, do the preparation and preheat the oven to 350°F/ 175°C. Now, grease a baking tray and dust with a bit of flour, alternatively, you can cover with baking paper.

-And this is how you can decorate the cake: If you want it to go particularly quickly, it is easy to serve the lemon sheet cake dusted with powdered sugar.
+Now on to decorating the cake: If you want to do it particularly quickly, it is easy to serve the lemon sheet cake dusted with powdered sugar.
 The moist lemon cake with icing becomes incredibly delicious and classic.
-Ready-bought lemon icing or chocolate icing are suitable for this.
+Ready-bought lemon icing or chocolate icing is suitable for this.
 However, homemade icing does not take much longer than heating the convenience product.

 As soon as the cake is baked and cooled down, you can spread the lemon glaze.
 Sift 200 g of powdered sugar finely.
 Then mix it with as many tablespoons of lemon juice (about 6 tablespoons) until a thick icing is created that can be easily spread.

-I like to decorate the rather unspectacular looking lemon cake from the baking sheet with lemon rubbing or golden sugar decoration.
+I like to decorate the rather unspectacular-looking lemon cake with lemon rubbing or golden sugar decoration.
 It's easy to make more of it right away.